onothimagen/cbp-transcription-desk/README.md

 .htaccess
 ```

 ### Install Transcription Desk files

-Download the Transcription Desk files from this repository.

-Copy over the contents of the '/w/extensions' and '/w/skins' directories to the respective 'skins; and 'extensions' directories in your mediawiki sub-directory
+From the Transcription Desk files downloaded earlier from the repository, copy over the contents of the '/w/extensions' and '/w/skins' directories to the respective 'skins; and 'extensions' directories in your mediawiki sub-directory

-### Configure skins and extensions

-Take a look at '/w/LocalSettings.example.php file to see examples of how to configure the extensions and skin in your LocalSettings.php file.

 In addition to the 'skins' and 'extensions' directories there are the following directories: